epfl-si/people2/README.md

 ## Configuration and Secrets

-The application secrets are supposed to be accessible as env. variables set by `$KBPATH/$SECRETS`, a bash script that is normally located in the project's keybase directory `$KBPATH=/keybase/team/epfl_people.prod`.
+The application secrets are supposed to be accessible as env. variables set by `$SECFILE`, a bash script that is normally located in the project's keybase directory `$KBPATH=/keybase/team/epfl_people.prod`.
 Off-course this is just a path and could be anything else.